jazzabeanie/qmk_firmware/keyboards/crkbd/readme.md

 ```

 After this is done, you should be able to use the normal RGB keycodes, but you'll see the RGB Matrix effects in use, giving a much better experience.

+## Jazzabeanie Keymap

+Modifications from default and justification:

+- Space and Enter keys switched - Space on right, Enter on left.
+  - I find myself normally hitting the Space key with my right thumb.
+I already have to adjust to the Enter key being on the thumb, so this minimises the number of adjustments I have to make.
+I can't see any reason why the Enter key should be on the right side.
+The only potential downside I can see is that it makes it slightly harder to type with only the left hand (when my right is on the mouse for example).
+This is not a big deal.